 I also always prepare a whipped cream and yogurt topping by mixing 1/2 whipped cream and 1/2 plain yogurt.
 This 1/2 and 1/2 topping is unsweetened because the apple gateau is so sweet with the caramel and itself being intensely flavorful, the cream topping is perfect without added sugar.

-This is the most requested dessert I have ever made!
+This is the most requested French dessert I have ever made!